austin-rt/useCallback/README.md

 <details>
 <summary>
-1. include the function definition inside of the <code>useEffect</code>
+1. Include the function definition inside of the<code>useEffect</code>
  </summary>
 <blockquote>
 We cannot call this function elsewhere unless we redefine it.